You can now download the brand new MapChart mobile app and make your maps on your phone or tablet!

 I finally found a way in the last few months, where I stumbled upon Flutter, Google’s latest framework.

 Transferring all features of MapChart wasn’t easy of course.
-The whole development process, along with helpful Flutter tips and pitfalls that may interest you, will be explained in a later post, so please stay tuned.
+The whole development process, along with helpful Flutter tips and pitfalls that may interest you, is outlined in this post.

 What is important is that it enabled me to quickly have a working prototype with a unified codebase both on iOS and Android.
 This led to developing the first version of the app (1.0.0) in less than two months time!